 Toenail FungusTHERE IS A FUNGUS AMONG US

 Patients come to Capital District Podiatry to receive effective treatment for conditions that cause many different problems.
-Impaired foot function and pain are certainly common reasons for people to seek medical care at our Salt Lake City office, but another important one is to receive care for skin and toenail issues.
+Impaired foot function and pain are certainly common reasons for people to seek medical care, but another important one is to receive care for skin and toenail issues.

 One of the more common toenail issues we treat for patients is fungal toenails.
 For some, this can seem to be a fairly superficial matter.
 In reality, a case of toenail fungus can detract from someone’s quality of life by causing embarrassment, self-consciousness, and a reluctance to walk barefoot or wear sandals.
 In addition, any type of infection is a concern for a diabetic patient.